 The museum staff are terrific and can help interested visitors discover which kinds of butterflies hang around which kinds of plants, look for and identify the different kinds of eggs, and recognize the different types of cocoon and chrysalis.
 Docents have large guide cards kids can use to help identify what they see.

 And though it might be tough for some kids to resist the urge to touch or pick up the lovely residents, the good news is that, while we're not allowed to touch them, they don't have to live by the same rules.
 If you spend enough time in the Pavilion, you may get some gorgeous winged critter hitching a ride at some point; you could even stack the deck by wearing something colorful or floral to look more appealing.

 RELATED: Spring Wildflower Hikes To See this Season's Bloom

 Kids can get a close look at these beautiful insects.

-The variety of insect and plant species in the Pavilion means that visiting multiple times can be well worth it, particularly if you can catch one of the free admission Tuesdays.
+The variety of insect and plant species in the Pavilion means that visiting multiple times can be well worth it, especially while indoor spaces remain closed, and not everything in LA is open.
 Why not bring a drawing pad and try to recreate a Monarch or a Swallowtail?
 Or hand your kids your camera and let them go on a photography expedition?
 There are so many ways to enjoy combining bugs and beauty.
 Just another reason our kids are lucky to be growing up in LA!